JoeYip13/Project-1-HTML-CSS/README.md

 </div>

 - Three card layout again is used to display the content cards.
 This is keeping with the same design as the About Us and Memberships page.
-- A black transparent background behind the card's content helps emphasize the content.
+- A black transparent background behind the card's content helps emphasise the content.
 - Each card has a link to the contact page.
 - The three cards are responsive and will stack ontop of another when the screen size becomes smaller for mobile viewing.